ros-navigation/navigation2/nav2_docking/README.md

 5. Enter a vision-control loop where the robot attempts to reach the docking pose while it's actively being refined by the vision system.
 6. Exit the vision-control loop once contact has been detected or charging has started (if applicable).
 7. Wait until charging starts (if applicable) and return success.
-8. Call the dock's plugin `stopDetectionProcess()` method to deactivate any external detection mechanisms (this is also called on failure/cancellation).
+8. Call the dock's plugin `stopDetectionProcess()` method to deactivate any external detection mechanisms.

-If anywhere this procedure is unsuccessful (before step 8), `N` retries may be made.
-This involves calling `stopDetectionProcess()`, driving back to the dock's staging pose, and then restarting the process from step 3.
+If anywhere this procedure is unsuccessful (before step 8), `N` retries may be made, driving back to the dock's staging pose, and then restarting the process from step 3.
 If still unsuccessful after retries, it will return a failure code to indicate what kind of failure occurred to the client.

 Undocking works more simply:
 1. If previously docked, use the known dock information to get the dock type.
 If not, use the undock action request's indicated dock type